jdarcyryan/PSModuleTemplate/README.md

 After merging to master, markdown files for each public function in the module will be created.
 Ensure Get-Help is accurate and populated, as this will be referenced to create the documentation.

+## PowerShell Gallery

+Modules are not automatically published to PowerShell Gallery as part of the pipeline.

+To publish, you will need to manually start the Publish to PowerShell Gallery workflow, this will publish the latest release version.

+### Prerequisites

+- A [PowerShell Gallery API key](https://www.powershellgallery.com/account/apikeys) as a secret named PSGALLERY_API_KEY

 ## Contributing

 We welcome contributions!
 Please see [CONTRIBUTING](CONTRIBUTING.md) for details on how to contribute to this project.